-Sue Eckstein is a lecturer, novelist and playwright.
+Sue Eckstein (1959-2013) was a lecturer, novelist and playwright.
 She studied drama at Walnut Hill School of Performing Arts, Massachusetts, USA before going on to read English Literature at Durham University.

-Sue co-wrote and produced The Mrs Hoover Show, a show for children under 10, at the Komedia Theatre, Brighton in 2000.
-The Tuesday Group, was performed in London in 2003 as part of King’s College London’s Art of Dying festival, with a cast of high-profile professional actors including Phyllida Law, Gina McKee and Amanda Mealing.
+Eckstein co-wrote and produced The Mrs Hoover Show, a show for children under ten, at the Komedia Theatre, Brighton, in 2000.
+The Tuesday Group was performed in London in 2003 as part of King’s College London’s Art of Dying festival, with a cast of high-profile professional actors including Phyllida Law, Gina McKee and Amanda Mealing.
 Her first radio play, Kaffir Lilies, was broadcast on BBC Radio 4 in 2006.
 Laura, another play for BBC Radio 4, was broadcast in 2008 and Old School Ties in 2009.